avian2/unidecode/README.rst

 It often happens that you have text data in Unicode, but you need to represent it in ASCII.
-For example when integrating with legacy code that doesn't support Unicode, or for ease of entry of non-Roman names on a US keyboard, or when constructing ASCII machine identifiers from human-readable Unicode strings that should still be somewhat intelligible (a popular example of this is when making an URL slug from an article title).
+For example when integrating with legacy code that doesn't support Unicode, or for ease of entry of non-Roman names on a US keyboard, or when constructing ASCII machine identifiers from human-readable Unicode strings that should still be somewhat intelligible.
+A popular example of this is when making an URL slug from an article title.

+**Unidecode is not a replacement for fully supporting Unicode for strings in your program.
+There are a number of caveats that come with its use, especially when its output is directly visible to users.
+Please read the rest of this README before using Unidecode in your project.**

-In most of these examples you could represent Unicode characters as ``???`` or ``\\15BA\\15A0\\1610``, to mention two extreme cases.
+In most of examples listed above you could represent Unicode characters as ``???`` or ``\\15BA\\15A0\\1610``, to mention two extreme cases.
 But that's nearly useless to someone who actually wants to read what the text says.

 What Unidecode provides is a middle road: the function ``unidecode()`` takes Unicode data and tries to represent it in ASCII characters (i.e., the